dustinbturner/nextjsboilerplate-starter/README.md

 ```bash
 cp .env.example .env
 ```
-Then update the `.env` file with your Supabase credentials.
+Then update the `.env` file with your Supabase credentials and Resend API key.

 4. Start the development server:
 ```bash